bertugfahriozer/ci4mongodblibrary/README.md

 For Remote Connection, the data in the comment line can be used or left blank in the srv variable.
 The authMechanism variable is created to specify the required security protocol when connecting.

+If you want to connect to another database, $dbVar=new Mongo('dbName') in the model.
+In this way, you can intervene in multiple databases within a single Ci4 application.
 <pre>
 < ? php namespace App\Config;